Learning to Live Without you

 Words like ‘tetraplegic,’ ‘tracheostomy,’ ‘C2 Injury’ were thrown at us – Google search became a go to for the entire family, searching for information to try and piece together some answers to the alien situation we were in…

 Months turned into a year at Stoke Mandeville so our maa and the second eldest daughter rented a flat nearby as it was too far to travel from the family home in Southall.
-Maa was with our daddy ji from early hours of the morning to late in the evening everyday, without fail and with no complaints.
-The nurses kindly pleaded with her to go home and rest, ‘have a day off’…they eventually gave up trying, maa is definitely a force to be reckoned with!
+Maa was with our daddy ji from early hours of the morning to late in the evening every day, without fail and with no complaints.
+The nurses kindly pleaded with her to go home and rest, ‘have a day off’…they eventually gave up trying, nothing would make our maa change her mind,

 After 18 months of physio and care at Stoke Mandeville, we saw no improvement in our daddy jis condition…we were still hopeful at this stage that he would be able to move his arms or walk… “soon, it will be soon”.